Wildtrack/Server/README.md

 ##Analysis

 The entire test suite including Mocha, Istanbul, and JShint is run twice.
-The first run, for base analysis, produces the following base coverage report by running istanbul on the entire set of javascript files in the root against the handrwritten mocha tests.
+The first run, for base analysis, produces the following base coverage report by running istanbul on the entire set of javascript files in the root against the handwritten mocha tests.
 A few exceptions are for the canvasengine and jquery modules, and the maze.js file.
 The exception of maze.js is based on the fact that it needs canvasengine which is only available in the browser and causes istanbul to fail:

 ![CoverOne](https://github.com/Wildtrack/Server/blob/Test/img/CoverOne.png)